sneakybikimeh/CS2-Practice_GUI/README.md

 ### NEW UPDATE

 #### ADDED :
+- Added Hint_text Feedback directly on the HUD !
 - Added `cl_allow_multi_input_binds` support in the GUI
 - Reworked the loadbar interface completely for fancier and more accurate animation, even added custom color templates !
 - Added `prac_showpos` support